Welcome to Cranmer’s Substack by Philip Crump - exploring politics, culture and law.

 What are the benefits of a paid subscription?

 Whilst the majority of my articles are free, I do publish some paid-only articles which provide additional, mostly personal, insight.
-Paid subscribers will also be able to comment on all articles and will have full access to the archive.
+Paid subscribers are also able to post comments, have full access to my archive of over 100 articles, and can start new discussion threads on my Chat.

-One month after publication, each free article will be archived and thereafter will only be available to paid subscribers.
+One month after publication, each free article will be archived and thereafter will only be available to paid and founding member subscribers.

 Can I share your articles?